3key/jworld/README.md

 * browserPrefix      | Prefix for Javascript
 * css                | Set special css with correct browser prefix like perspective, transform, transition etc.
 * cssPrefix          | Prefix for css
+* frameRate          | frameRate for internal rendering update, default: 50 fps.
+The frameRate does not change the frameRate for css-transitions
 * get                | Get value
 * matrixTransition   | Set css transition property for css transform
 * remove             | Remove a div from view